Cancel anytime

 History and Background

-Energy Transfer Partners L.P. was founded in 1996 by Kelcy Warren.
-It grew from a small intrastate pipeline operator to one of the largest and most diversified energy companies in the United States through strategic acquisitions and organic growth.
+Energy Transfer Partners L.P.
+(ET) was founded in 1996.
+Initially focused on natural gas gathering and processing, it has grown through acquisitions and expansions to become one of the largest and most diversified energy companies in the United States.

 Core Business Areas